Skip to content

 © Westend61

-Typical Austrian Expressions and their Meaning
+Typical Austrian Expressions

-Typical Austrian expressions and their meaning
+Typical Austrian Expressions and their Meanings

 Jause is a snack, or a (usually cold) meal served in between, or instead of, a standard lunch or dinner.

-Rechts stehen, links gehen: On escalators, it is good etiquette to stand on the right, and let people walk up and down on the left.
+Rechts stehen, links gehen: On escalators, it is good etiquette to stand on the right and let people walk up and down on the left.

-In business or social meetings, you will often find yourself gathering at a café or sipping a Weißer Spritzer (white wine with sparkling water) in the evening.
+In business or social meetings, you will often find yourself gathering at a café or sipping a Weißer Spritzer (white wine mixed with sparkling water) in the evening.

 Many winegrowers invite you to enjoy wine and culinary delights in their Buschenschank or wine tavern.

-Austrian attitude to life
+Austrian Attitude to Life

 What is it about Austria that makes people want to move here?